-It’s tax time and while many of us might shudder and put it off, we should relish the thought of a legitimate tax refund.
+It’s coming up to tax time and while many of us might shudder and put it off, we should relish the thought of a legitimate tax refund.

 Unfortunately, many people only think of tax when it is time to lodge their return.